renehorstmann/rhc/style.md

 A slightly better approach would be to list all enemies packed in a seperate list and render these.
 A much better approuch is to pack all data that is necessary to render an enemy and loop over this list.
 In the performance critical section focus on data, not code.
-If you still want an OO-Hierarchy, take the focos on the data, and than let your class point to the data, instead to own it.
+If you still want an OO-Hierarchy, take the focus on the data, and than let your class point to the data, instead to own it.

 ### <a name="S-oo-simple"></a>Simple machine